AlbertTan404/AlbertTan404.github.io/_pages/about.md

 Hi there!
 This is the homepage of Albert Wenhui Tan.
 I'm a direct Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.

-My research interest mainly falls in robotics and multimodal.
+My research interest mainly falls in robotics, embodied AI and multi-modality.
 More detail please find our group homepage: [RUC-AIMind](https://ruc-aimind.github.io/)

 # Milestones
 - *2023.03* I got my first internship in MSRA under the supervision of Bei Liu and Jianlong Fu.

 - *2022.09*: I started pursuing a PhD at Gaoling School of Artificial Intelligence, Renmin University of China, under the supervision of Professor Ruihua Song.

-- *2022.07*: I finally submitted my first to-some-extent-high-level paper on *Knowledge Based Systems*, an SCI tier-1 journal!
+- *2022.07*: I finally submitted my first to-some-extent-high-level paper on *Knowledge Based Systems* (SCI Q1).

-- *2021.12*: My first paper were accepted as oral presentation (An EI indexed conference though)!
+- *2021.12*: My first paper was accepted as oral presentation (in an EI conference though).

 - *2021.06*: New to Machine Leaning.
-Thanks to professor Peng Cao at Northeastern University!
+Thanks to professor Peng Cao at Northeastern University.

 # 📝 Publications